-Make your Christmas STEM activities last when you make these fizzy painted Christmas science ornaments using baking soda and vinegar chemical reactions.
+Make your Christmas STEM activities last when you make these erupting Christmas ornaments using baking soda and vinegar chemical reactions.

 You don’t need many ingredients to make your own fizzing paint Christmas science ornaments!